What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 • Malfunctions of the gastrointestinal tract and digestive system.

-Symptoms found in a medical facility:
+Symptoms detected in a medical facility:

-Principles of effective diagnostics
+Principles of effective diagnosis

-• An objective analysis of the patient's complaints or (if the baby is still too small) of his parents.
+• An objective analysis of the patient’s complaints or (if the baby is still too small) his parents.

-• If the preliminary diagnosis of "hemophilia" is confirmed, laboratory determination of the type of hemophilia.
+• If the preliminary diagnosis of hemophilia is confirmed, laboratory determination of the type of hemophilia.

 • Specialized study of blood parameters for coagulation.